Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 tags: Programming OOP
 ---

 I hate inheritance!
 There, I've said it.
 It's true, I absolutely hate it.
+Now, with that out of the way, let the nuance begin!
 Inheritance destroys any chance you have of understanding your code.
 And it always starts with such good intentions.
 You start by defining a bit of functionality.
 Now you add another class and you see that same functionality happening in two places.
 Before you actually realize what has happened, you now have a base class and two concrete classes.
 Life seems good right?